Environmentally Endangered Lands Program Land Management

 plants, restoring hydrological cycles, and creating public access trails.
 These practices maintain healthy sanctuaries and often restore areas that have been disturbed or neglected.
 A land manager can be thought of as a doctor for the land, curing

-The goals and approaches for management of EEL sanctuaries are outlined in the EEL Sanctuary Management Manual:
+The goals and approaches for management of EEL sanctuaries are outlined in the EEL Sanctuary Management Manual.

 and experience.
 Seven members are scientists and one represents ecotourism interests, and all live and work in Brevard County, and have years of experience working with the issues facing Brevard's natural areas.
-It is the EELSMC's job to choose sites that the EEL Program will acquire and protect.
-Only lands that are recommended by the EEL SMC can be bought with EEL funds.
-The EELSMC selects lands for acquisition one of two ways.
+It is the EEL SMC job to choose sites

+When the EEL SMC makes a decision about whether to acquire a piece of land, they base their choice on scientific criteria they developed.
+These criteria are outlined in the EEL Land Acquisition Manual (PDF).
+The EEL SMC selects lands for acquisition one of two ways.
 Either the committee evaluates lands presented to them by private landowners to see if the land meets the EEL criteria.
 Or, the committee identifies lands that meet the criteria for acquisition

 The EEL Program is currently focused on acquiring land within the Brevard Coastal Scrub Ecosystem project, which targets scrub and related habitats throughout Brevard.
 A second area for acquisition is within the North Indian River Lagoon Blueways project,

 which targets lands in North Brevard County to protect the headwaters of the Indian River Lagoon.
 The EEL SMC will consider acquisition of land outside these project areas if the land meets the EEL criteria for acquisition.

 The following documents are available to the public via Public Records Request.
 If you need the document(s) in an alternate format for accessibility purposes (e.g. Braille, large print, audio, etc.) or in Section 508 compliant format please note that

 in the request.
 Note: this may take additional time.